sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 **Second, its discovery and reconciliation engine continuously closes the gap between record and reality.** The single biggest reason inventory systems decay is that the network changes faster than the database is updated.
 Netcracker's Discovery and Reconciliation capability automatically detects what is actually deployed in the network and reconciles it against the inventory record — turning accuracy into an ongoing process rather than a one-time clean-up that immediately starts rotting.

-**Third, it has proven migration tooling for tier-1-scale data.** The reason large operators trust Netcracker with rip-and-replace of legacy inventory is that the riskiest part of any inventory programme is the migration itself — moving tens of millions of network objects from old systems into a new one without losing data integrity or disrupting live service provisioning.
+**Third, it has proven migration tooling for tier-1-scale data.** The reason large operators trust Netcracker with rip-and-replace of legacy inventory is that the riskiest part of any inventory program is the migration itself — moving tens of millions of network objects from old systems into a new one without losing data integrity or disrupting live service provisioning.
 Netcracker has industrialised this with purpose-built migration methodologies, which is why large multinational operators are willing to retire decades-old systems rather than merely federate around them.

 The common thread is domain depth winning over generic breadth.
 Netcracker did not adapt an enterprise data platform to telecom; it built a telecom inventory model from telecom-specific primitives — and then made the unglamorous parts (reconciliation and migration) work reliably at carrier scale.
 That is precisely the combination that general-purpose vendors consistently underestimate.